DIY Polystyrene Ball Bird and How to Make Texture Paste

-Happy New Year guys.
-May your troubles last as long as my New Year’s resolutions, which have already flown out the window 😉 Talking about flying, our Yakisugi junk birds were a huge hit with our friends, but not everyone owns or wants to use a jigsaw, so I thought I’d share an easy tutorial to make a polystyrene ball bird with rusty detail.
+Wow, this year is flying by, Talking about flying, our Yakisugi junk birds were a huge hit with our friends, but not everyone owns or wants to use a jigsaw, so I thought I’d share an easy tutorial to make a textured, polystyrene ball bird with rusty detail.

-This cute little ball bird can be made in a morning and doesn’t require any fancy tools either?
+This cute little guy can be made in a morning and doesn’t require fancy tools either.

 To make the polystyrene ball look less polystyrene-ish I covered it with our homemade texture paste.

-So, in this tutorial I’ll show you how to make a ball bird, and how you can mix up a batch of your own texture paste, using common household ingredients.
+So, in this tutorial, I’ll show you how to make a ball bird and how you can mix up different batches of texture paste using common household ingredients.

 What you need